 Diversity, Equity and Inclusion

-The Finnish Cultural Institute recognises its responsibility in promoting equality, equity and inclusion.
+The Institute recognises its responsibility in promoting diversity, equality and inclusion.
 In 2022, we organised six workshops dedicated to reflecting on and questioning our work and the way we work, and creating concrete plans to improve DEI at all levels.
 Each workshop was led by a member of the team, and consisted of pre-workshop readings and questions that were discussed together, followed up by a list of actions to take.
 Though the work is ongoing, many of the ideas brought forward in the workshops have been successfully implemented into practice.

 Whiteness as a structure